-The top 5 list of things to do at Point Reyes includes hiking, bicycling, kayaking, horseback riding and of course observing the exquisite fauna.
+The list of top five things to do at Point Reyes includes hiking, bicycling, kayaking, horseback riding, and of course observing the exquisite fauna.
 Point Reyes is an ideal hiking destination with an extensive network of trails to choose from.
-The bear valley trail centre can assist you in planning a hike to suit your liking and time constraints.
-Trail maps for north as well as south district trails are also available here.
-A comprehensive number of both on road and off road biking trails are available which take you through lush green forests, along estuaries, beach banks and expanses of picturesque country roads.
-Some of the best trails at Point Reyes are Arch rock via bear valley; Tomales point trial, Sky-Bear valley loop, Bolinas Ridge trail, Abbotts Lagoon, Chimney rock trail and the list goes on.
+The bear valley trail centerwould assist you in planning a hike to suit your liking and time constraints and you can find the trail maps for north as well as south district trailshere.
+The on-road and off-road biking trails take you through lush green forests, estuaries, beach banks and vast expanses of picturesque country roads.
+Some of the many adventurous trails at Point Reyes would be – Arch rock via bear valley, Tomales point trial, Sky-Bear valley loop, and Abbotts Lagoon.